Viable bounce from non-minimal inflation: Stability analysis of a non minimally coupled theory

 \subsection{Stability of the non-minimal slow-roll inflationary model}

-In this section, we shall evaluate the Lyapunov exponents for slow-roll evolution of the early Universe, i.e., the exponents for the fixed point $\{x_1^*, y_1^*\}$ given in Eq. \eqref{eq:fp1}.
-Substituting this in Eq. \eqref{eq:ham_constraint}, one can express the corresponding fractional energy density of the additional fluid for this fixed point as

-i.e., effectively, the energy density of the additional fluid is zero.
-The above expressions confirm the fact that, the Universe in this case is entirely dominated by the scalar field.
-Similarly, one can express the Lyapunov exponents in terms of the fixed point and, for the first fixed point \eqref{eq:fp1}, the exponents take the following form:
+In this section, we shall evaluate the Lyapunov exponents for slow-roll evolution of the early Universe, i.e., the exponents for the fixed point $\{x_1^*, y_1^*\}$ given in Eq. \eqref{eq:fp1} with $\epsilon_1(x_1^*, y_1^*) \ll 1$, i.e., $\epsilon_1(x_1^*, y_1^*) = \epsilon_1^I$ (cf. \eqref{eq:slow-roll-epsilon}).
+One can express the Lyapunov exponents in terms of the fixed point and, for the first fixed point \eqref{eq:fp1}, the exponents take the following form:

 The above expressions are one of the main result in this work: it establishes the requirement of the stability of the fixed point, i.e., the condition for being an attractor solution.
-Before examining the stability condition, we find it better to replace the model parameter $\mu_I$ by $\epsilon_1$, as we know, for nearly de-Sitter inflation, $\epsilon_1 \ll 1.$ Using the Eq. \eqref{eq:slow-roll-power-law}, one can invert the relation and by substituting it in the above expression, the two exponents become:
+Before examining the stability condition, as mentioned earlier, we find it better to replace the model parameter $\mu_I$ by $\epsilon_1^I$, as we know, for nearly de-Sitter inflation, $\epsilon_1^I \ll 1.$ Using the Eq. \eqref{eq:slow-roll-power-law}, one can invert the relation and by substituting it in the above expression, the two exponents become: